mytaxi/jmxmp-lifecycle-listener/README.md

 ## About
 When running JVMs in Docker, it is sometimes necessary to get a remote connection into the JVM via `jconsole` or `jvisualvm`.
 With standard JMX-RMI this is only possible, when the Docker Bridge portmappings are the same inside and outside of the container (X:X).
 It is not possible to assign use random port mappings for that.

 We were looking for a workaround to achieve random portmappings and still be able to utilize JMX-RMI connections.
-With JMXMP with have found just that.
+With JMXMP we have found just that.
+It is easy to use and can quickly be integrated into a Docker container.

 ## Usage